Notuom/ytmd-obs-output/README.md

 ### `outputPattern`

 The pattern to use when writing the current track information.
-You can either use symbols that will be replaced by the track information or plain text that will be left as-is.
+You can both use symbols that will be replaced by the track information and plain text that will be left as-is.
+Example: `Track: %title% by %author%` would output `Track: Never Gonna Give You Up by Rick Astley`.

 Valid symbols : `%title%`, `%author%`, `%album%`.
 Use `\n` to insert a line break.